ch-mon/foehn-fire-impact/README.md

 # Navigate to main directory of project and run
-conda env create -f src/environment.yml  # Install a new virtual environment conda activate foehnfireenv  # Activate the virtual environment
+conda env create -f src/environment.yml  # Install a new virtual environment conda activate foehnfireenv  # Activate the virtual environment kedro run --tag=setup  # Runs all nodes which are necessary to build all important datasets to be used in the further analysis
 ```

 Now you can run everything, certain pipelines, or nodes via